mr-Arturio/Library/article.md

 #### Aditional Resources:

 For sure try this fun [quiz](https://jsisweird.com/), you'll be shown 25 quirky expressions and will have to guess the output.
 What is your score?
-Mine was embarasing 11)
+Mine was embarrassing 11)

 Much, much wider list of funny and tricky JavaScript examples here [What the f*ck JavaScript?](https://github.com/denysdovhan/wtfjs)